jgguenard/pendulum/README.md

 The workers listen on port 300X.

+The UI is available at http://localhost:4200/.

+### How to use the GUI

 1. You can move the pendulums by dragging them
 2. Click on a pendulum to edit its 'mass'
 3. Once you click START, you can no longer modify anything